lamastex/lamastex.github.io/_pages/research.md

 ### Research-led Teaching Grants Won in 2017-2018

-- 80Kkr: Inter-Faculty Courses in Data Sciences for PhD students across TekNat Faculty (Fall 2017)
+- 80Kkr: <a href="https://lamastex.github.io/scalable-data-science/sds/2/2/">Inter-Faculty Courses in Data Sciences for PhD students across TekNat Faculty (Fall 2017)</a>
-- 60Kkr: CIM Sponsored Courses in Data Sciences (Spring 2018; Total of 10 full-day Bootcamp-Style Courses)
+- 60Kkr: <a href="https://lamastex.github.io/scalable-data-science/360-in-525/2018/">CIM Sponsored Courses in Data Sciences (Spring 2018; Total of 10 full-day Bootcamp-Style Courses)</a>
 - 20Kkr: Combinet AB and SEB - fika support for the above courses
 - Uppsala University is an AWS Academy Partner Institution (Main Applicant and UU's Main PoC): Allows each student and each faculty to spend 200-500 USD of cloud computing credits for free on AWS per year
 - databricks academic partnership grant has been used to develop course content and for student research projects